What Are Typical Job Duties of a Restaurant Cook?

 Restaurant cooks make the meal the customer requested and verify the order to make sure all of the items the customer wanted are present.
 Many cooks are adept at presenting food so that it looks appetizing.
 They get meals to customers in a timely manner so they are hot or cold as needed.
 Some cooks train new employees and order food or other supplies when the restaurant runs low.
 They have to be familiar with the restaurant's menu so they know what makes up the different meals and how each is prepared.

 Employment and Salary

-The U.S. Bureau of Labor Statistics (BLS, ww.bls.gov) reported in May 2012 that restaurant cooks in general earned median salaries of $22,030 a year.
-However, the top 10% of cooks took home salaries of $31,630 or more.
-Those working for water/deep sea transportation companies, like cruise ships, earned the most money in 2012, averaging $34,710 a year, per the BLS.
-The employment of restaurant cooks is expected to grow at an above-average pace from 2012-2022, as the BLS predicts 15% more jobs will become available during the decade.
+The U.S. Bureau of Labor Statistics (BLS) reported in May 2018 that the top 10% of cooks took home salaries of $37,630 or more.
+Those working for travel arrangement and reservation services earned the most money in 2018, averaging $35,930 a year, per the BLS.